alxhoff/Datalog-API/README.md

 ## Literal objects

-The parser represents literals using the dl_parser_literal_t object that stores the predicate and arguments for the literal.
+The parser represents literals using the __dl_parser_literal_t__ object that stores the predicate and arguments for the literal.

 ## Fact objects

 A fact in Datalog is a clause without a body, aka it's a standard literal.
-Facts are essentailly a literal stored in a container allowing them to be used as elements of a linked list as well as storing a reference to the XML node that corresponds to the fact.
+Facts are essentially a literal stored in a container allowing them to be used as elements of a linked list as well as storing a reference to the XML node that corresponds to the fact.
 The parser will scan the entire document for facts, creating a linked list.
-This linked list is then traversed and each XML fact node is walked and processed so that each fact is represented by a dl_parser_fact_t object which contains the fact's literal.
+This linked list is then traversed and each XML fact node is walked and processed so that each fact is represented by a __dl_parser_fact_t__ object which contains the fact's literal.

- The facts in the XML tree can be found by calling dl_parser_mappings as this will in turn walk the XML tree and call dl_parser_add_fact on all found facts.
-Found facts are then processed using dl_parser_process_fact.
-After processing the found facts can be found pointed to by the linked list head pointer dl_parser_fact_t* facts_head found within the dl_parser_doc_t object.
+ The facts in the XML tree can be found by calling __dl_parser_mappings__ as this will in turn walk the XML tree and call __dl_parser_add_fact__ on all found facts.
+Found facts are then processed using __dl_parser_process_fact__.
+After processing the found facts can be found pointed to by the linked list head pointer __dl_parser_fact_t* facts_head__ found within the __dl_parser_doc_t__ object.

 ## Rule objects

 In Datalog rules are clauses that contain a body, the body being a potentially infinite length array of literals.
-In the XML parser rules are represented similarly to facts, using the dl_parser_rule_t object, with the exception that the rules object represents the body of the rule by an array of literal pointers.
+In the XML parser rules are represented similarly to facts, using the __dl_parser_rule_t__ object, with the exception that the rules object represents the body of the rule by an array of literal pointers.
 This list is dynamically allocated to allow for potentially infinite length rules.
-Parsing of rules happens in the same fashion as facts, in that a call to dl_parser_mappings will walk the XML tree and call dl_parser_add_rule on any found rules.
-These are then stores in a similar linked list fashion and processed through calls to dl_parser_process_rule whilst iterating over the linked list.
-The linked list of processed rules can be found using the head pointer dl_parser_rule_t* rules_head found in the dl_parser_doc_t object.
+Parsing of rules happens in the same fashion as facts, in that a call to __dl_parser_mappings__ will walk the XML tree and call __dl_parser_add_rule__ on any found rules.
+These are then stores in a similar linked list fashion and processed through calls to __dl_parser_process_rule__ whilst iterating over the linked list.
+The linked list of processed rules can be found using the head pointer __dl_parser_rule_t* rules_head__ found in the __dl_parser_doc_t__ object.

 # XML Parser (very Beta)